simracer-cz/iFlag/source/docs/SerialProtocol.md

 ### Software-bound Commands

 - __PING__ (`B0`)
-The device continuously sends pings to the software to let it know about the iFlag presence.
+The device continuously sends pings to the software to let it know about the _iFLAG_ presence.
 The PING command

-Ping packets are similar to regular data packets with the difference that they contain device type identifier (`D2` for _iFlag_) and firmware version data in them for the purpose of software/firmware synchronization.
+Ping packets are similar to regular data packets with the difference that they contain device type identifier (`D2` for _iFLAG_) and firmware version data in them for the purpose of software/firmware synchronization.
 This is its structure:

 | # | Byte                | Meaning       | Description |
 | - | ------------------- | ------------- | ----------- |